textpattern/textpattern.github.io/setup/multi-site-installation.md

         admin/
         private/
         public/
-textpattern_v470/
+textpattern_previous/
-textpattern_v462/
+textpattern_latest/
 ~~~

 ### Alternative theme setups

-In the standard multi-site setup there is a `themes` folder in the `public` directory.
+In the standard multi-site setup there is a `themes` subdirectory in the `public` directory.
 This allows you to have separate themes for separate sites.
 The themes folder in the `textpattern` directory is unused.

-If you wish to have a central store of all your themes, you can replace the `themes` *folder* in the `public` directory(ies) of your respective sites with a manually created *symlink* to the `themes` folder in the central Textpattern installation.
+If you wish to have a central store of all your themes, you can replace the `themes` subdirectory in the `public` directory of your respective sites with a manually created symlink to the `themes` directory in the central Textpattern installation.
 You should then place all your themes in the `themes` folder of your Textpattern *root directory*.

 **Note:** With this setup, any changes you make to a theme in a site and then export back to disk will be saved centrally, overwriting the theme for all other sites.
 Changes to other sites will, however, only come into effect once you reimport that theme in the other sites.